 The assignment of homework can be expected.
+The purpose of homework is to reinforce skills and knowledge which are taught in class.
+The teacher decides the amount and type of assignments.
 Student grades will reflect the completion of all work, including outside assignments.
 Homework is also part of the student's preparation for the Michigan Merit Exam and graduation.